Decoding Resistor Markings

 Though they may not display their value outright, most resistors are marked to show what their resistance is.
 PTH resistors use a color-coding system (which really adds some flair to circuits), and SMD resistors have their own value-marking system.

-Decoding the color bands
+Decoding the Color Bands

-The first two bands indicate the two most-significant digits of the resistor’s value.
+In the standard four band resistors, the first two bands indicate the two most-significant digits of the resistor's value.
 The third band is a weight value, which multiplies the two significant digits by a power of ten.

 The final band indicates the tolerance of the resistor.
 The tolerance explains how much more or less the actual resistance of the resistor can be compared to what its nominal value is.
 No resistor is made to perfection, and different manufacturing processes will result in better or worse tolerances.
 For example, a 1kΩ resistor with 5% tolerance could actually be anywhere between 0.95kΩ and 1.05kΩ.